It had been two-and-a-half years since the last Manchester derby, but eight long years since City fans had enjoyed a victory over United...

 Lake believes it was the youngsters who took the lead in many ways on the day of the game.

-Maine Road was fit to bursting as the teams prepared to come out, but what nobody could have predicted was the events in the North Stand that were about to unfurl.
+Maine Road was full to bursting as the teams prepared to come out, but what nobody could have predicted was the events in the North Stand that were about to unfurl.

 “It was a lovely September day with bright sunshine and blue skies as we ran out,” remembered Brightwell.